Navigate to...

 • Set up alerting for authentication failures and error conditions.

-• Track business metrics such as payment success rates and processing times.
+• Track business metrics such as payment success rates and API processing times.

 • Testing and Validation – Establish thorough testing practices: